Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 Fungal infections include athlete's foot and yeast infections.
 A weak immune system can generate a severe fungal infection.

 Protozoa thrive in moisture.
-Contaminated water is the culprit that spreads diseases like dysentery and small intestinal infections brought on by protozoa.
+Water contaminated with protozoa is the culprit that spreads diseases and infections of the small intestine such as dysentery.

 As harmful as some protozoa can be, others are helpful.
 The beneficial protozoa eat harmful bacteria and make excellent food for fish and other animals.